Girl on a Mission: 5 Values I’ve Built my Business Around

 I want us to shatter those damn ceilings already.

-Catholic school complex aside (I swear uniforms are the reason I still change clothes at least 3 times a day in adult life), individuality, or as I like to call it, letting your freak flag fly, has always been my jam.
+Catholic school complex aside (I swear uniforms are the reason I still change clothes at least 3 times a day in

 Now don’t get me wrong, I’ve hopped on more bandwagons than I can count, including some seriously questionable fashion choices in my teens (mini skirt and Ugg boots, I’m looking at you).